Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 Recipe Notes

-1. Bread: Most breads will do.
+1. Bread: Most breads will do – stale bread is fine.
 I like challah.
-Other options are brioche, baguette, multigrain, whole wheat bread, sourdough, rye, cornbread and even gluten-free bread.
+Other options are brioche, baguette, multigrain, whole wheat bread, sourdough, rye, cornbread.

 2. Other variations and substitutes

-• Vegetables: In addition to onions and celery, I usually add red pepper for color and apples for sweetness.
-Other options are mushrooms, snap peas, frozen corn niblets, finely diced carrots.
-I sometimes stir in chopped fresh baby spinach at the end (it wilts quickly) as it’s packed with healthy nutrients.
+• Vegetables: mushrooms, snap peas, frozen corn niblets, finely diced carrots, chopped fresh baby spinach (add it at the end – it wilts quickly)

-• Extra add-ins: raisins, dried cranberries, nuts, chopped canned chestnuts for crunch (love these).
-You can also add chopped smoked hotdogs or cooked pork sausage to infuse a wonderful smoky flavor.
+• Extra add-ins: raisins, dried cranberries, nuts, chopped canned chestnuts for crunch.
+For a smoky flavor, add chopped smoked hot dogs or cooked pork sausage.

 3. Seasoning: If you like a bit of smokiness, try adding some smoked paprika.
 If you don’t have poultry seasoning, use any combination of thyme, sage and marjoram.